What is a regional volunteer?

 BA Contemplative Psychology, Concentration in Health & Healing, 2005

-Heidi moved to Colorado from Denmark in 2002 to attend Naropa to engage in an ongoing deepening learning and application of spiritual healing disciplines.
+Heidi moved to Colorado from Denmark in 2002 to attend Naropa to engage in ongoing deepening learning and application of spiritual healing disciplines.
 Naropa fulfilled her desires and shined light upon her career.
 After completing her BA at Naropa, Heidi continued her studies in Ayurvedic Medicine, Yoga Therapy and Tibetan Cranial and is now offering consultations and workshops through her business Namaskar Healing™, LLC (www.namaskarhealing.com).
 The multifaceted healing modalities that Heidi offers are consistently effective in improving health and wellness concerns, resulting in enhanced vitality and well-being.
 Clients find inspiration in her practical skills and caring wisdom as well as by her continuing personal dedication to spiritual and devotional practices.

 MA, Transpersonal Psychology, 2005